South Africa national under-20 rugby union team

 The South Africa national under-20 rugby union team (nicknamed the Junior Boks or the Baby Boks) are South Africa's junior team at national level.
 They have been competing in the World Rugby Under 20 Championship (formerly the IRB Junior World Championship) since its inception in 2008.
 This Under-20 tournament replaced the previously-held Under-19 and Under-21 Rugby World Championships.
 Prior to 2018, it had been the country's "next senior" (second-level) 15-man national side, but World Rugby no longer allows member unions to designate age-grade sides as "next senior" teams.
+The Junior Boks also compete in the U20 Rugby Championship which first started in 2024.
+The Junior Boks are currently the holders of both the World Rugby U20 Championship and the U20 Rugby Championship.
+They were also named the unanimous winners of the 2026 Under-20 International Series which was hosted in South Africa in May 2026.
+The Junior Springboks beat France U20 to claim their back to back title in 2026.

+On 21 May 2026, The Junior Springboks "ripped through their opponents’ defence", after defeating the Chile U20 side 97-00 at the 2026 U20 International series, tying their largest winning margin which was previously against the USA U20 side which they won 97-00 as well back in 2013.